HasanDnr/public-pages/learn/learn.md

 # I want to be a Soil Maker.
 How do I make soil?

 There are many different ways to make soil.
 However, we consider the thermophilic, microbial soil-making process - commonly referred to as ‘hot’ composting - to be the most versatile and robust.
-In this process, the Soil Site could ideally reach temperatures of around 130°F (54°C), supporting many different microbes as they voraciously chew and digest the materials in a Soil Site, which is what ultimately turns those materials into what we recognize as soil.
+In this process, the soil site could ideally reach temperatures of around 130°F (54°C), supporting many different microbes as they voraciously chew and digest the materials in a soil site, which is what ultimately turns those materials into what we recognize as soil.

 This ‘hot’ process is able to handle most typical household waste, as well as a diversity of inputs from neighbors and the surrounding community e.g. coffee shops, restaurants, workplaces etc. Depending on the the inputs and the process used, the process will take anywhere from a few weeks to a few months.